Skip to main content

 To help you find things, there's an instant-filter search bar that sorts through your titles as you type.
 You can also sort your list by when they were last updated, the date created, alphabetically, or by "Favourites first."
 Just like boards, you can star your most important notes to keep them at the top.

-The Board view is a pinboard where your notes look like physical sticky notes.
+The Board view is a pinboard where your notes look like physical sticky notes pinned to a cork board.
 You can drag them around, change their colours, and even set them to different sizes—Small, Medium, or Large—depending on how important the idea is.
 We even gave them a slight rotation so they feel a bit more natural.
-If you’re brainstorming, you can switch to a free-form layout and put them anywhere on the canvas.
+If you're brainstorming, you can switch to a free-form layout and put them anywhere on the canvas.
 If you need to change something, you just double-click to edit the text right on the card.
 When a note turns into a project plan, you can mark it as "Shared" and link it directly to a task on your Workboard.

 Staying in sync with the Calendar

-Then there’s the Team Calendar.
-This is for the stuff that affects everyone: company holidays, project deadlines, and meetings.
-It’s there as soon as you open the app, so you aren't going to forget that Tom is on holiday for two weeks right when you need him for a deadline.
-When you click on a day, you get a detail panel showing everything scheduled for that date.
+Then there's the Team Calendar.
+This is for the stuff that affects everyone: UK bank holidays are already in there for you, alongside company events, project deadlines, and meetings.
+It's there as soon as you open the app, so you aren't going to forget that Tom is on holiday for two weeks right when you need him for a deadline.
+When you click on a day, you get a detail panel showing everything scheduled for that date, with an hourly schedule view for any timed events.
 We also took the upcoming events for the next 30 days and put them on the Team Notice Board, colour-coded by urgency.
-Between the two of them, you’re basically never going to have an excuse for forgetting anything ever again.
+Between the two of them, you're basically never going to have an excuse for forgetting anything ever again.

 Chatting where the work happens